FineMotion/GENEA_2020/README.md

     python DataProcessing/normalize_data.py --src data/Ready --dst data/Normalized
     ```

 5. Splitting into train & valid.
-We were validation on Recording_001, the rest was used for training.
+We were validating on Recording_001, the rest was used for training.

 ```
 mkdir -p data/dataset/train data/dataset/test